Dreams of moving house: the moment when your life changes place and asks you to pack not everything, but only the important

 Astrological note: A dream of a new place often comes during harmonious transits of Jupiter through your 4th or 9th house, during its conjunction with Uranus, and in periods of Uranus in Taurus or Cancer.
 Sagittarians, Aquarians, and Cancers recognize this dream with particular accuracy.
 If Jupiter is now touching your Uranus — the Explorer meets the new, and the dream conveys this through a space in which each corner calls for attentive settling in.

-You dream that the move does not come together: transport does not arrive, documents are not ready, someone delays, something is suddenly forgotten.
-In the body — a familiar anxiety of being stuck: I must move, but something holds me.
+You dream that the move does not come together: transport does not arrive, documents are not ready, someone delays you, something is suddenly forgotten.
+A familiar anxiety of being stuck rises in the body: I have to move, and something is holding me.

 Ask yourself: “What holds me in the former — and what work must be completed before leaving, so as not to drag it with me into the new as a shadow?”

-Today, write down one “unfinished” of the former stage: a word that was not said; work that was not closed; a person with whom you did not truly say goodbye.
-Not necessarily to close today; but to name is already a step.
-The Shadow recognizes such acknowledgments as respect for the process, and in the dreams that follow stages technical delays for you less often.
+Today, write down one “unfinished” thing from the former stage: a word that was not said; work that was not closed; a person with whom you did not truly say goodbye.
+You do not have to close it today — naming it is already a step.
+The Shadow recognizes such acknowledgments as respect for the process, and in the dreams that follow less often stages technical delays for you.

 Astrological note: A dream of a delayed move often comes during tense transits of Saturn through your 3rd or 4th house, during its aspects to Mercury, and in periods of Mercury retrograde.
 Capricorns, Geminis, and Cancers recognize this dream with particular accuracy.
 If Saturn is now touching your Mercury — the Shadow shows resistance, and the dream conveys this through obstacles you may not get around until you complete the inner.

 You dream that you are leaving: you close the door, look back, see the former place for the last time.
-In the body — a particular aching warmth and calm: this was mine; now it remains.
+A particular aching warmth and calm rise in the body: this was mine; now it remains.

-Your Inner Sage speaks with you here — the part that can say farewell without rupture, with gratitude and respect for what was lived.
-The dream comes when a stage is ending in your reality, and it matters to bid it a dignified farewell: to thank, to acknowledge, to release.
+Beyond this door, your Inner Sage lets go — the part that can say farewell without rupture, with gratitude and respect for what was lived.
+The dream comes when a stage is ending in your waking life, and what matters is to give it a dignified farewell: to thank, to acknowledge, to release.
 The Sage shows: the past is not the enemy; it deserves a respectful goodbye.

 Ask yourself: “From what stage or place of my life am I saying farewell right now — and can I do it with dignity and gratitude, not with pain or resentment at the time that has gone?”

-Today, mentally (or, if possible, really) visit the place or stage from which you are “leaving” in life, and say “thank you” to it.
+Today, mentally — or, if possible, in person — visit the place or stage from which you are “leaving” in your life, and say “thank you” to it.
 Without long sentimentality; a warm short acknowledgment of what it meant to you.
 The Inner Sage recognizes such gestures as respect for the crossing, and in the dreams that follow gives you farewells in which there is more warmth than pain.

 Astrological note: A dream of leaving often comes during harmonious transits of Jupiter through your 3rd or 9th house, during its conjunction with Saturn, and in periods when Saturn emerges from a long transit.
 Sagittarians, Capricorns, and Geminis recognize this dream with particular accuracy.
 If Jupiter is now touching your Saturn — the Inner Sage says farewell maturely, and the dream conveys this through a quiet moment in which you close the door and give thanks.

 A move in a dream is a serious symbol of crossing.
-Through it the psyche says that a change of place is underway in your life — outer or inner — and this process requires your conscious participation, not autopilot.
+Through it the psyche says that a change of place is underway in your life — outer or inner — and this process asks for your conscious participation, not autopilot.

-Let yourself relate to these dreams as important work, not “just an interesting picture.”
-Sort through your baggage and do not drag the excess into the new.
-Settle into the new space calmly, not demanding “at once be a home.”
-Hear your inner delays as a hint, without fighting them.
+Let yourself relate to these dreams as important work, not as “just an interesting picture.”
+Sort through your baggage; do not drag the excess into the new.
+Settle into the new space calmly, without demanding that it be a home at once.
+Hear your inner delays as a hint, rather than fighting them.
 Say farewell to the past with gratitude, not with reproach.